 Expenditure and Collection.
 Only Education Loans eligible to be made or purchased pursuant to the Resolution shall be made or purchased from Bond proceeds, or from funds replaced by Bond proceeds.
-The Corporation shall collect all principal and interest payments on all Education Loans and all grants, subsidies, donations, insurance payments, Special Allowance Payments and all Default Payments from the Secretary or the Guarantee Agency which relate to Guaranteed Loans.
-The Corporation shall use due diligence in perfecting all claims for payment related to such Guaranteed Loans from the Secretary and the Guarantee Agency as rapidly as possible.
+The Corporation shall collect all principal and interest payments on all Education Loans and all grants, subsidies, donations, insurance payments, Special Allowance Payments and all Default Payments from the Secretary or the Guaranty Agency which relate to Guaranteed Loans.
+The Corporation shall use due diligence in perfecting all claims for payment related to such Guaranteed Loans from the Secretary and the Guaranty Agency as rapidly as possible.
+The Corporation will assign to the Guaranty Agency such Guaranteed Loans for payment of guarantee or insurance benefits.
 The Corporation shall comply with all United States statutes, rules and regulations which apply to the Student Loan Finance Program and to Guaranteed Loans.
 The Corporation will, at all times, comply with all provisions of the General Resolution related to the Alternative Loans.